nero/dotconfig/README.md

 ## Per-machine overrides

-Machine-specific fixes are placed in `profile.d/` and `shellrc.d/`.
+Machine-specific fixes are placed in `env.d/`.
-These directories are optional.

 ## Use in shell scripts

 Shell scripts started from background daemons like cron or init won't have the environment variables resulting from the login process and `profile`.
-Appending `-l` to the end of their shebang line will cause the executing shell to undergo this process and, in turn, also load the settings from `profile`.
+Appending `-l` to the end of their shebang line will cause the executing shell to undergo this process and, in turn, also load the settings from `env`.

 ## Xorg sessions